anoopsarkar/neuralmt-class/project.md

 the visual script to machine readable text.
 For instance, scans of the Voynich manuscript are available from the Yale library.
 Can they be mapped to another language for which we have a language model.

+### Brown clustering and RNNs

+* Use Brown clusters to initialize word vectors for RNN-LM.